-- 1. Write the matrix representation of a set of linear equations and to analyze the solution of the system of equations - 2.
-Find the Eigenvalues and Eigenvectors - 3.
-Reduce the quadratic form to canonical form using orthogonal transformations. - 4.
-Identify whether the given differential equation of first order is exact or not - 5.
-Solve higher differential equation and apply the concept of differential equation to real world problems - 6.
-Find the extreme values of functions of two variables with/ without constraints.
+- Write the matrix representation of a set of linear equations and to analyse the solution of the system of equations - Find the Eigenvalues and Eigenvectors - Reduce the quadratic form to canonical form using orthogonal transformations. - Identify whether the given differential equation of first order is exact or not - Solve higher differential equation and apply the concept of differential equation to real world problems - Solve the applications on the mean value theorems. - Evaluate the improper integrals using Beta and Gamma functions